Hiring Managers And Recruitment Experts Know How Crucial It Is To Hire The Right Candidate For The Organization.

 They also know how difficult it is to find the right candidate who not only knows his/her job well but can also align with their organization’s culture seamlessly.
 As per Gartner slow and poor decision making by hiring managers is causing companies to lose out on top talent.
 The onus thus falls on hiring managers to make the right decision without time lags and unnecessary delays.
 As per another study by Gartner, the overall cost of hiring rose by 18% from 2015 to 2017.
 This shows how important ‘hiring’ as a function is for the success of an organization.

-While technical skills and relevant work experiences are the biggest assets a candidate brings to the table, there are certain personality traits that you should watch out for before hiring.
+While technical skills and relevant work experiences are the biggest assets a candidate brings to the table, there are certain personality traits that hiring managers and recruitment experts should watch out for before hiring.
 While the list may go pretty long, here are the top five qualities, which is a must for every job candidate.

 Not just during the interview process, but also go through his or her social media handles and e-mail conversations that you might have exchanged during the initial stage of hiring.
 Anything that you think is relevant to assess this important skill.

 Take cues from the interview process to assess the candidate’s attitude.
 Whether you are hiring for an entry-level or a leadership level, having the right attitude at the workplace is important to build a super-strong team that is motivated towards working for the organization’s goal.
 Is she enthusiastic?
 Does he have the right temperament?
 Is he a problem solver?
 Is she too aggressive or submissive?
 Make a note of it and analyze it.

 Having employees who have strong work ethics and integrity is crucial especially if you are hiring for a sensitive role.
 Ask about situations from the candidate’s past experience when his/her integrity was challenged at work and how the person handled it?
 Or, give a typical business scenario and assess how the person will solve it when integrity is at stake.